bibhash112/PRT/overview.md

 This tool can be used to model processes that orchestrate complex deployments across every environment and approval gate.

-IBM UrbanCode  [Release](https://hackmd.cisco.com/9EW7DRLfTCu8NsR_W7BSQA), formerly called uRelease, is a collaborative release management tool that helps to handle the growing number and complexity of releases.
+IBM UrbanCode  <a href="https://release.cisco.com:8443/" target="_blank">Release</a>, formerly called uRelease, is a collaborative release management tool that helps to handle the growing number and complexity of releases.

 You can plan, execute, and track a release through every stage of the delivery lifecycle.